keystonejs/keystone/docs/guides/authentication.md

 const admin = new AdminUIApp({ authStrategy });
 ```

-Once your KeystoneJS server is restarted, the Admin UI will now enforce
+Once your Keystone server is restarted, the Admin UI will now enforce
 authentication.

 ### Logging in to the Admin UI